FEniCS/governance/project-license.md

 (https://opensource.org/).
 Currently we use the GNU LGPL version 3.0 or later for most components.

-Refer to the `LICENSE` or `COPYING` files for each component for specific information.
+Refer to the `LICENSE`, `COPYING` or `COPYING.LESSER` files for each component for specific information.

 ## Our Copyright Policy